Bow2ai/php-imageboards/README.md

 * SQLite3 extension enabled
 * Write permissions for the `uploads/` and `uploads/thumb/` directories

 This application is designed exclusively for modern PHP releases.
-Older versions are unsupported and may expose security risks.
+Older versions of php are unsupported and may expose security risks.

 ---